 The Informatics Europe Best Dissertation Award (BDA) is granted annually for an excellent PhD dissertation in Informatics, endorsed by one of the members of Informatics Europe.
 The Award aims to recognise and encourage emerging researchers while promoting excellence in research within the Informatics Europe community and beyond.

-The Award Committee will select the winner based on the following criteria:
+Each year the Award Committee will select the winner based on the following criteria:

 • Innovative research and methodology